cliffordx/legalbai/pages/Heirs.md

 			- As a rule, adopted children are entitled to the same successional rights as [[legitimate children]].^{*Ibid.*}
 			- **There are, however, two well-known exceptions.** Thus, if the adopter is survived by his legitimate parents or ascendants and by his adopted child, the latter shall not have more successional rights than an acknowledged natural child.^{*Ibid.*} Furthermore, if the adopter dies before his legitimate parent or ascendant, or is incapacitated to inherit from such parent or ascendant, or is disinherited by such parent or ascendant, unlike a legitimate child, the adopted child cannot inherit by right of representation from the parent or ascendant.
 			- *The basis of this exception is evident.*
-			- [[#blue]]==Adoption merely creates a relationship similar to that of legitimate paternity and filiation between adopter and adopted child.
-It does not create any relationship between the adopted child and the legitimate relatives of the adopter.==
+			- Adoption merely creates a relationship similar to that of legitimate paternity and filiation between adopter and adopted child.
+It does not create any relationship between the adopted child and the legitimate relatives of the adopter. background-color:: yellow
 				- [^8]: Article [264](((634fba6a-78a8-43ee-825e-13470307265a))), Civil Code.
 				- [^9]: Article [272](((634fba6a-1b42-415d-a537-5dd73eee5624))), Civil Code.
 				- [^10]: _{See Art.
 39, Child and Youth Welfare Code (P.D.
 No. 603).}